-December graduates are ranked following the fall semester, despite having graduated, in order to give them a more accurate rank prior to their final graduating class rank (see below).
+December graduates are ranked following the fall semester, despite having graduated, in order to give them a more accurate rank prior to their final graduation class rank (see below).
 Students who were academically disqualified with no immediate right to petition for reinstatement and those who withdrew from the law school prior to ranking are not ranked.
 First-year first-semester students who withdrew from the semester, or took leaves of absence before the semester’s examination period, are not ranked.

-Graduating Class Rank
+JD Graduation Class Rank

 Since LLM students are not graded under the same standards as JD students, their GPAs are not comparable.
 Therefore, LLM students are not ranked.